11 Apr Kep Crab Market

 At the heart of Kep is a vibrant market that has given this town new life.
 While most Asian markets lore you in with colorful fruits and elaborate displays of local produce, this market has one purpose: seafood.
 Local fisherman can be seen carrying in the day’s catch and sun bleached fishing boats line the water’s edge.

 Whether you prefer shrimp, fish, or crab, it can all be found here.
 The hardest decision you will have to make is whether you want them raw, dried, cooked, or still alive.
-For just a few dollars you can buy several pounds of fresh caught crabs and for a few cents more, you can have a local kill and cook them while you wait.
+For just a few dollars you can buy several pounds of fresh caught crabs and for a few cents more, you can have a local cook and serve them while you wait.

 Grab a freshly squeezed sugar cane juice, your favorite seafood, and find yourself a shady tree to host an impromptu picnic.
 If you’re looking for a more predictable dining experience, wander over to one of the local restaurants attached to the market.
 They all offer waterfront views and you guessed it, crab.
 While you can literally watch the chef walk over and buy your crab from the vendor outside his door, don’t expect to pay market prices.
 These restaurants offer two things that the market doesn’t – an easy to read menu and a hefty price tag.